Conference 2025

 Speakers: Liz Brennan (Secretary of UNISON Cambridge City and South Cambridgeshire Local Government Branch) and Stephen Wood (tube driver and RMT activist on London Underground).

-Chair: Clara Paillard (Unite rep organising workers in the Not for Profit Sector and on the the climate crisis).
+Chair: Clara Paillard (Unite rep organising workers in the Not for Profit Sector and on the climate crisis).

 Methodist Central Hall, Lounge, hybrid